bigomics/omicsplayground-doc/modules/outline.rst

 ================================================================================

 We subdivided the platform interface into Basic and Expert modes.
-Basic mode includes fundamental analysis modules such as Data Table, :ref:`Datatab`, Clustering, Expression, and Enrichment, while Expert mode includes additional modules such as Functional, Intersect, Signature, and Biomarker and scProfiling.
+Basic mode includes fundamental analysis modules such as :ref:`Datatab`, :ref:`Clustering`, :ref:`Expression`, and :ref:`Enrichment`, while Expert mode includes additional modules such as :ref:`Functional`, :ref:`Intersect`, :ref:`Signature`, and :ref:`Biomarker` and :ref:`scProfiling`.
 Users can choose the interface mode according to their experience.
 The main purpose of interface separation is to provide analysis features that are suitable for the background of users without overstraining them.